Home > About us > Becoming Psychological, Adversity and Trauma-Informed (PAT) > Trauma-informed training

 Jo leads Second Step’s psychological, adversity and trauma-informed (PAT) strategy and trains and coaches staff and leaders to embed trauma-informed approaches across their teams and services.
 She also developed our highly successful PAT pioneer facilitators programme to upskill staff to deliver safe and effective reflective practice to teams across the organisation.

-Jo brings a strong background in mental health and children’s social care, with extensive clinical knowledge and experience around working with trauma-related presentations and experiences, supervision, and designing and delivering organisational and system-wide change programmes.
+Jo brings a strong background of over 20 years in mental health and children’s social care, with extensive clinical knowledge and experience around working with trauma-related presentations and experiences, supervision, and designing and delivering organisational and system-wide change programmes.

 Before moving into the voluntary sector, Jo held various roles within the NHS, spanning both primary and secondary mental health services.
 This experience gives her a deep understanding of varied, complex care environments and the importance of multidisciplinary cross-agency collaboration.